idwise-team/interview-prep/README.md

 We also would observe the way you approach debugging your code/pseudocode, and how you detect and fix problems.

-Resources: You can try using [LeetCode](https://leetcode.com/), which is a free tool that contains a lot of examples similar to the ones which will be asking.
+**Resources**: You can try using [LeetCode](https://leetcode.com/), which is a free tool that contains a lot of examples similar to the ones which will be asking.

 ## System Design